codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 toc: true
 ---

-Codefresh natively supports login using Github, Bitbucket and Gitlab using OpenID Connect (OAUTH 2.0) protocol.
+Codefresh natively supports login using GitHub, Bitbucket and Gitlab using OpenID Connect (OAUTH 2.0) protocol.
 This guide will review how to add additional SSO integrations based on OAUTH 2.0 as part of Codefresh Enterprise plan.

 ## Prerequisites

-In order to add successfully an identity provider in Codefresh you need to do some preparatory work with both Codefresh and the provider.
+In order to add successfully an identity Provider in Codefresh you need to do some preparatory work with both Codefresh and the provider.

 1. You need to inform your Identify provider that it will provide SSO services to Codefresh
-1. You need to setup Codefresh and point it to your identity provider.
+1. You need to setup Codefresh and point it to your Identity Provider.

-The first procedure differs according to you Identity provider, but the second one is common for all providers.
+The first procedure differs according to you Identity Provider, but the second one is common for all providers.

 Note that SSO is only available to Enterprise customers.
 Please [contact sales](https://codefresh.io/contact-sales/) in order to enable it for your Codefresh account.

-## Identity provider options
+## Identity Provider options

 Codefresh currently supports